ibis-project/ibis/docs/source/release/index.rst

    notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

 * :bug:`2991` Fix data races in impala connection pool accounting
+* :bug:`2985` Fix null literal compilation in the Clickhouse backend
+* :bug:`2984` Fix order of limit and offset parameters in the Clickhouse backend
 * :support:`2977` Remove handwritten type parser; parsing errors that were previously `IbisTypeError` are now `parsy.ParseError`. `parsy` is now a hard requirement.
 * :support:`2962` Methods `current_database` and `list_databases` raise an exception for backends that do not support databases
 * :bug:`2956` Replace `equals` operation for geospatial datatype to `geo_equals`